tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 ## Branches

-The branching system manages separate paths the dataset can take.
-Every path is called a branch and can be accessed through the `branch` attribute.
-A branch contains a dataset, and all transformers and models that are fitted on that specific dataset.
-Accessing data attributes such as `atom.dataset` will return the data in the current branch.
-Use the branch's \__repr__ to get an overview of the transformers in the branch.
+The branching system helps manage multiple pipelines within the same atom instance.
+Every pipeline is stored in a branch, which can be accessed through the `branch` attribute.
+A branch contains a copy of the dataset, and all transformers and models that are fitted on that specific dataset.
+Transformers and models called from atom use the dataset in the current branch, as well as data attributes such as `atom.dataset`.
+Also  Use the branch's \__repr__ to get an overview of the transformers in the branch.
-All data cleaning, feature engineering and models use the dataset in the current branch.
 Don't change the data in a branch after fitting a model, this can cause unexpected model behaviour.
 Instead, create a new branch for every unique pipeline.

 By default, atom starts with one branch called "master".
 To start a new branch, set a new name to the property, e.g. `atom.branch = "undersample"`.